 '''

 package_declaration ::=

-package_spec | package_renaming
+package_specification | package_renaming

-package_spec ::=
+package_specification ::=

 '''

 '''

 package package_identifier is

 {simple_declarative_item}

 end package_identifier ;

 13.13.1 Package Naming

 The attributes of a Naming package specifies the naming conventions that apply to the source files in a project.
 When invoking other GNAT tools, they will use the sources in the source directories that satisfy these naming conventions.